tvooo/dbr-research-plan/0-document.md

 Not much has been written on cycling as a social experience, and most of it in the humanities (the social sciences, especially).
-While there also exist many studies in the area of traffic research and urban planning, most of it seems irrelevant to my research.
+While there also exist many studies in the area of traffic research and urban planning, most of them seem irrelevant to my research.
 Lastly, there is work in the areas of architecture and design that touches on the design space I am interested in.

 ## A framework for social interaction and meaning-making in a velomobile environment

-Marc Auge coined the term 'non-place' and uses it to describe mostly spaces of transition, for example bus stops and trains.
-He did not account a lot of meaning to non-places.
+Marc Auge coined the term 'nscon-place' and uses it to describe mostly spaces of transition and mobility, for example bus stops and trains.
+They are places "where interactions are structured by rules not defined by the people in them" [@spinney2007].
+Auge argues that "we do not find these spaces meaningful", due to their nature of fleetingness, temporality and ephemerality.
+Spinney opposes this assumption with respect to bicycling, as it is a  and offers an account of meaningful embodied experiences of non-place through his

-TODO: read spinney and insert here [@spinney]
+TODO: read spinney and insert here [@spinney2007]

-* McIlvenny, Jensen 'mobile with'
+While Spinney focuses on the solitary embodied experience of bicycling, @mcilvenny describes formations that bicyclists can assume in order to sustain a conversation.
+His work is based on Jensen's [-@jensen] 'mobile with' --- an extension of Eugene Goffman's concept of 'single' and 'with' into the realm of mobility.
+Jensen argues that “in the mundane and ordinary everyday life we make multiple ‘temporary congregations’ as we are slipping in and out of different ‘mobile withs’ ...
+‘Mobile withs’ might be exemplified by groups of recreational runners or cyclists” [-@jensen, p.
+341].
+McIlvenny captures "different vélomobile formations-in-action" using video recordings and .
+His notion of *vélomobile formations-in-action* build a solid base for the description of temporary bicycling formations, in the following only

-mobile with + temporary congregation + formation = temporary formation
+'formation' is thus also the term being used in this document to describe a 'group' or 'flock' of bicyclists on the road.

-TODO: read mcilvenny and insert here: with; mobile-with [@mcilvenny]
+Within this framework of 'mobile with', indirect interaction and formations exists a design space.

-* Kat Jungnickel, Rachel Aldred
+* TODO: Kat Jungnickel, Rachel Aldred

 Wie war das mit indirect und direct interaction?